littleunixcorn/PyDiscordHistoryBackupParser/README.md

 # PyDiscordHistoryBackupParser
-An utility python file to backup your discord server.
+A python utility to backup your discord server.
 # Tutorial
 This parser works in addition with [DiscordHistoryTracker](https://dht.chylex.com/).
 To use it you need to download the file provided by DiscordHistoryTracker when a backup of a channel is made.